-As part of estate planning, many people choose to create a will, a legal document that describes how their assets and property will be distributed upon death.
+As part of their estate plan, many people choose to create a will, a legal document that describes how their assets and property will be distributed upon death.
 Constructed in formal legal terms, the will contains the names of beneficiaries and the assets they will receive, as well as other pertinent information regarding the method of distribution.

 Since the letter is a personal document, it can be used to impart wisdom and convey messages to loved ones.
 This could be meaningful personal stories, hopes and dreams you have for those you leave behind, even regrets and apologies.
 Some people might refer to the letter of instruction as an ethical will.

 Most of the time, these unspecified items tend to make up the residuary of the estate, which you can bequeath directly as a whole with a residuary clause in the will.
-An estate-planning attorney can help you decide on the best way to leave assets to your heirs given your circumstances.
+An estate planning attorney can help you decide on the best way to leave assets to your heirs given your circumstances.
 After all, you want to do everything in your power to prevent any heirs from contesting the will, which they might do using the letter of instruction as evidence, though it is not likely to hold up.

-Writing a letter of instruction does not need the help of an estate-planning attorney.
+Writing a letter of instruction does not need the help of an estate planning attorney.
 You should write it in a tone that’s comfortable and true to you.
 While there are no requirements, here are things you might want to include:

-Funeral and burial arrangements.
-The letter can provide instructions as to where you want to be buried or where to make charitable donations.
+Funeral and burial arrangements: The letter can provide instructions as to where you want to be buried or where to make charitable donations.

-Financial accounts.
-Bank account numbers, passwords, log-ins, PIN numbers for any credit cards, retirement and investment accounts, stock certificates.
+Financial accounts: Bank account numbers, passwords, log-ins, PIN numbers for any credit cards, retirement and investment accounts, stock certificates.
 Don’t forget a safety deposit box if you have one.

-Social media accounts.
-In today’s day and age, it might be important to give your beneficiaries information about social media accounts, so they can retain access to your profiles when you die.
+Social media accounts: In today’s day and age, it might be important to give your beneficiaries information about social media accounts, so they can retain access to your profiles when you die.

-Location of important documents.
-Titles and deeds for any real estate holdings, oil and gas leases, life insurance policies.
+Location of important documents: Titles and deeds for any real estate holdings, oil and gas leases, life insurance policies

 Contact information.
-For lawyers and attorneys, a life insurance agent — anyone whose number might be helpful to your beneficiaries and heirs.
+For lawyers and attorneys, a life insurance agent — anyone whose number might be helpful to your beneficiaries and heirs